eujoy/gitpr/README.md

-   commit-list, c      Retrieves and prints the list of commits between two provided tags or commits. create-release, cr  Retrieves all the commits between two tags and creates a list of them to be used a release description.. pr-metrics, m       Retrieves and prints the number of pull requests for a repository that have been created during a specific time period as well as the lead time of those pull requests. help, h             Shows a list of commands or help for one command
+   commit-list, c      Retrieves and prints the list of commits between two provided tags or commits. create-release, cr  Retrieves all the commits between two tags and creates a list of them to be used a release description.. pr-metrics, m       Retrieves and prints the number of pull requests for a repository that have been created during a specific time period as well as the lead time of those pull requests. release-report, r   Retrieves the releases that were published and/or created within a time range for a repository and prints a report based on them. help, h             Shows a list of commands or help for one command

 GLOBAL OPTIONS: